PepperWind/SpaceDebrisMasses/README.md

 # SpaceDebrisMasses

-This is a small Python script used to parse NASA public data on space debris masses.
+This is a small Python script used to parse NASA public data from https://nssdc.gsfc.nasa.gov on space debris masses.

 Feel free to use it and to contribute !